cabrerahector/wordpress-popular-posts/readme.txt

 - Code cleanup.
 - Fixes a minor bug (plugin returning the wrong excerpt when a translation plugin is used).
 - Bumps minimum required PHP version to 5.3.

-= 4.1.0 =

-**If you're using a caching plugin, flushing its cache right after installing / upgrading to this version is highly recommended.**

-- Adds support for the REST API.
-- Adds At-a-Glance stats.
-- Adds Today time range to Stats section.
-- Drops jQuery dependency on front-end (faster loading times!)
-- The plugin will no longer display debugging information unless WP_DEBUG is set to true.
-- Many minor bug fixes and improvements.

-See the [Release notes](https://cabrerahector.com/wordpress/wordpress-popular-posts-4-1-is-here/) for more details!

 See [full changelog](https://github.com/cabrerahector/wordpress-popular-posts/blob/master/changelog.md).